 Connect Your Loved One's Phone

-You can also ask their care facility staff to update the speed dial.
+KindredMind provisions a dedicated Canadian phone number for your account.
+Save it in your loved one's phone under your name and contact photo, or ask care facility staff to update their speed dial.
 Your real number stays private.
-Your loved one dials what looks like you, and KindredMind picks up.
+They dial what looks like you, and KindredMind picks up.

 KindredMind does not replace you.
 It fills the space between your visits and the calls you cannot always reach, so that when you are there, you are fully there.